 After the Tre Kronor Palace got smoldered in 1697, the Royal Family made Wrangel Palace their temporary residence until the reconstruction of the new Royal Palace in 1754.
 The Wrangel Palace, which lies on Riddarholmen in Gamla Stan has served as the home of the Svea Court of Appeal, the regional court of appeal since 1756.

 The Royal Palace is open daily from 10:00 – 17:00 (May-September) and 10:00 – 16:00 (October-April).
-Entrance costs 160 SEK.
+The entrance costs 160 SEK.
 The Palace may be fully or partially closed in case of official receptions so check the website before you plan your visit.

 8. The Royal Armory